 1999 - Bachelor of Visual Arts (Hons), Sydney College of the Arts, University of Sydney

-Melinda's studio-based craft & research practice spans jewellery, textiles, installation and interactive public art projects.
-She has exhibited extensively in Australia and internationally, participating in over 200 group and solo exhibitions since 1997 including recent solo exhibitions in Bangkok and Sydney.
+Melinda Young's studio-based craft & research practice spans jewellery, textiles, installation and interactive public art projects.
+She has exhibited extensively in Australia and internationally, participating in over 250 group and solo exhibitions since 1997 including recent solo exhibitions in Bangkok and Sydney.
 Her work is held in public collections in Australia and overseas and included in numerous publications.
-In 2020 Melinda received an APA Scholarship to undertake a PhD in the School Of Geography & Sustainable Communities at the University of Wollongong.
+In 2020 she received an APA Scholarship to undertake a PhD in the School Of Geography & Sustainable Communities at the University of Wollongong.